 Customers say their large breeds prefer this grain-free option to standard dog foods, and the high protein can reduce the upset stomachs they’ve seen with other brands.
 Others say it’s reduced the itchiness and dry skin caused by certain food allergies.

-Best for Small Breeds: Nature's Recipe Grain Free Dry Dog Food
+Best for Small Breeds: Nature's Recipe Grain-Free Chicken, Sweet Potato & Pumpkin Recipe Dry Dog Food

 For small breeds, we love Nature’s Recipe’s grain-free offering.
 It’s made with high-quality chicken to promote muscle health, and also includes sweet potato and pumpkin for an added dose of energy.
 Formulated for dogs under 25 pounds, it’s a great source of the vitamins and nutrients your little one needs to stay healthy—with a grain-free recipe that’s easy on the stomach.
 Like our pick for large breeds, this food is also sold in bags weighing up to 24 pounds.